-How to choose the best Wacom pen tablet for your needs
+How to choose the best drawing tablet in 2022 and Wacom alternatives

-Why use a pen tablet instead of a mouse
+Why using a pen is better than a mouse

-Areas in which tablets don't work so well
+Areas in which drawing tablets don't work so well

-There are a few areas in which tablets are not the ideal input devices.
+There are a few areas in which even the best drawing tablets are not the ideal input devices.

 Most games don't work very well with pen input, as their interfaces were originally designed for mouse control.
 Think about controlling a first person shooter with a pen.
 It definitely makes little sense.